AdobeDocs/media-analytics.en/help/reporting/dimensions/creative-id.md

 >[!ENDSHADEBOX]

 The **Creative ID** dimension reports the ad creative identifier.
 Use the dimension to roll up engagement across ads that share a creative.
-In Adobe Analytics it is available through two approaches: a classification of the [Ad](ad.md) dimension, or an eVar populated using a processing rule.

 ## How this dimension is populated